Powered by

 SHTAVLERI (3993m)

-Among the most beautiful summits of the Caucasus, Shtavleri stands away from other peaks.
+Among the most beautiful summits of the Caucasus, Shtavleri stands away from surrounding peaks.

 As such, this ice-covered pyramid of almost perfect proportions commands some stunning panoramic views.